UvA-WSaCS-Group01/wsacs-rest-web/README.md

 ## Loadbalancing Demo:

-- The demo for loadbalacing can be found [here](./LOADBALANCING.md)
+- The demo for loadbalancing on windows 10 can be found [here](./LOADBALANCING.md)
+- The demo for loadbalancing on Ubuntu 18.04 can be found [here](./LOADBALANCING_UBUNTU.md)